Skip to content

 sorting a Linked list Data structures

-and after every iteration, we update the value of the variable end. because if we iterate the list over two times then the last two nodes of the list become sorted. so we don’t need to check them again.
+And after every iteration, we update the value of the variable end. because if we iterate the list over two times, then the last two nodes of the list become sorted.
+So we don’t need to check them again.

-so after performing the n-1 iterations over the linked list. where n is the size of the list. now our list becomes sorted.
+So after performing the n-1 iterations over the linked list. where n is the size of the list.
+Now our list becomes sorted.

 def bubble_sort_exdata(self):